reown-com/appkit/.changeset/fair-tools-travel.md

 '@reown/appkit-wallet': patch
 ---

-Fixed an issue where the Solana adapter would cause a server-side rendering error.
+Fixed an issue where solana adapter would throw an error if it was rendered in server-side.